Last update 5/2/2024

 And…………you can probably also picture what happens next.

-Moral of the story: Guitar stands are cheap.
+The moral of the story: Guitar stands are cheap.
 Buy one.
 Use it.

 All the time.

-Guitar maintenance means checking your temperature.
+Proper Guitar Maintenance means checking your temperature.

 Guitars don’t deal well with humidity levels that are too high or low.
 A common scenario is leaving a guitar in the car without a second thought.
 Temperatures can reach dangerous levels in a car left in the sun.
-Yes, this falls into the ‘common sense’ realm again, but you may be surprised how many people neglect their guitars in this regard.
+Yes, this falls into the ‘common sense realm again, but you may be surprised how many people neglect their guitars in this regard.

 Extreme temperatures are another situation where acoustics may be more prone to damage due to their construction.
 Too cold certainly isn’t right, as taking one out of a case that’s been left out in the car during winter (and not letting it warm up first) can cause all kinds of wrong things to happen.